Amazon Consultant

 • Do not include time-sensitive information, such as dates of tours, seminars, or lectures.

 • Do not include any restricted keywords in your copy.
-There is no point searching for restricted keywords for Amazon because they haven’t published one.
+There is no point in searching for restricted keywords for Amazon because they haven’t published one.
 But based on Amazon’s list of restricted products, we’ve made a list that pretty much covers all the restricted keywords on Amazon’s list.

 Shoot your products high in the SERPs